 I believe that 100%.
 And I’m acting on it.
 Maybe it won’t be in my lifetime.
 Maybe it’ll be in my children’s (though I doubt it’ll take that long).
 But this is the number one motivating force behind all that we do here.

-And if you’ve been feeling like something is coming… like you need to be getting prepared for harder times… you cannot let another year go by without getting your hands dirty and beginning to learn to grow food.
+And if you’ve been feeling like something is coming… like you need to be getting prepared for harder times… you cannot let another year go by without getting your hands dirty and beginning to learn how to garden to grow your own food.

 Having a pack of survival seeds and a gardening “how to” book is NOT good enough.